 Neighborhood: Caledonia St. (New Town).
-Website is here, with links for their breakfast menu, their lunch menu, their dinner menu and their high quality music calendar, which features talented regional and even international performers.
+Website is here, with links for their menus and their high quality music calendar, which features talented regional and even international performers.
 Open for breakfast, lunch and dinner.
 Free street parking and city lot nearby, though you might need to walk a few blocks.

 Insiders Tip: Check out our special page on Parking Near Caledonia St. Without Getting a Ticket.
 It explains how to avoid the no-parking zones that catch some visitors by surprise.

-Fast Forward SummaryTM: If you love music with dinner this charming little place belongs high on your list: by night on Wednesdays through Sundays (and even some Mondays and Tuesdays) Divino is the go-to place in Sausalito if you want to enjoy good music with good food.
+If you love music with dinner this charming little place belongs high on your list: by night on Wednesdays through Sundays (and even some Mondays and Tuesdays) Divino is the go-to place in Sausalito if you want to enjoy good music with good food.
 By day it’s a cafe with a strong following among the locals, a community that also makes up most of the audience at night.
 Open first thing in the morning until late at night, and they have steadily expanded their breakfast menu.
-Very reasonably priced sandwiches at lunch, higher prices at dinner.
 The live music most often is jazz or Latin or Brazilian but the other night we walked by and they had a classical trio playing.

 Known for many years as Caffe DiVino, Osteria Divino is different things at different times of day, but it is almost always charming.
 As a restaurant aimed primarily at local customers (especially during the day) prices here are especially reasonable for breakfast and lunch.

 In the morning, Divino serves breakfast: eggs, omelettes and pastries at reasonable prices.